RiieCco/defdev/demo1/README.md

 # Demo1: Docker intro

 Run the hello-world docker container from the defdev docker registry.
-Below is shown the Dockerfile code
+Below shows the Dockerfile code

     FROM alpine